BOBWEGNER Autobiography Link here (1921-2005)

 b.
 January 5, 1921 - Present

-Within this 'Tribute website', I'll refer to my Dad as Bob...since well...that's what I remember everybody else calling him ; )
+Within this 'Tribute website', I'll refer to my Dad as Bob...since well...that's what everybody else called him ; ) He is truely a card caring member of the Greatest Generation.
+Bob is currently 103 years old and resides in Irvine, CA.

 Mark Wegner, Photographer - www.markwegner.com